pytorch/captum/README.md

 Next, we need to define simple input and baseline tensors.
 Baselines belong to the input space and often carry no predictive signal.
 Zero tensor can serve as a baseline for many tasks.
-Some interpretability algorithms such as `Integrated Gradients`, `Deeplift` and `GradientShap` are designed to attribute the change between the input and baseline to a predictive class or a value that the neural network outputs.
+Some interpretability algorithms such as `IntegratedGradients`, `Deeplift` and `GradientShap` are designed to attribute the change between the input and baseline to a predictive class or a value that the neural network outputs.